mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 # 1. Cash and cash equivalents
 Basic definitions:
 - Cash: currency available and money in the bank.
-- Cash equivalents: short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+- Cash equivalents: short-term, highly liquid investments that are readily convertible to known amounts of cash and subject to an insignificant risk of changes in value.

 ---
 ## 1.1 Analyzing Cash and Cash Equivalents
-The focus is to determine whether the company has enough cash to meet its obligations and to take advantage of opportunities.
+The focus is determining whether the company has enough cash to meet its obligations and take advantage of opportunities.

 Efficient cash management balances multiple uses of cash:
   - Meet current obligations
   - Take advantage of opportunities
   - Invest excess cash
   - Pay dividends
-  - Hedge negative shocks (risk management)
+  - Hedge adverse shocks (risk management)

 ---
 How to identify lazy cash management?